Computing Equilibria in Binary Networked Public Goods Games: Heterogeneous BNPG

 Suppose node \Y is the root.
 We compute the \emph{best-response table} of \Y as follows.
 Following the above procedure for an internal node, we compute \Inv{\Y=0} and \Inv{\Y=1}.
 Then, we check if $\Action{\Y}=0$ (resp. $\Action{\Y}=1$) is a best response by checking if $\Dg{\Y}{\Inv{\Y=0}} \le \Cost{\Y}$ (resp. $\Dg{\Y}{\Inv{\Y=0}} \ge \Cost{\Y}$) is satisfied.
 Finally, we put \Y's best responses into the table.
 In summary, the downstream pass takes $O(\dMax \SetCard{\V} + \SetCard{\E})$ time.

-In what follows we show that the downstream pass does not miss any PSNE if there is one, by an inductive argument.
+We show that the downstream pass does not miss any PSNE if there is one, by an inductive argument.
 Suppose there is a PSNE that is missed by the downstream pass.
 Then we must wrongly conclude that no PSNE exists at some node \Y as we move downward.
 First, the node \Y cannot be a leaf node, since we exhaustively check the four possible action profiles of \Y and its parent.
 Next, suppose the PSNE is not missed until an internal node \Y, in other words, we must wrongly exclude an action profile of \Y and its parent \PY.
 However, we exhaustively check all combinations of $\Inv{\Y}$, $\Action{\Y}$, and $\Action{\PY}$, so it is not possible to miss such an action profile.
-The same argument applies for the root.
+The same argument applies for the case where node $k$ is the root.

 In the upstream pass we traverse \G in a reversed depth-first order (start at the root and end the leaves).
 We first select the action of the root.
 If the root is indifferent between investing and not investing, we arbitrarily pick one.
 Next, we sequentially determine each node's action based on its parent's action and the conditional best-response table passed to the parent (ties are broken arbitrarily).
 This pass takes $O(\SetCard{\V})$ time.
 In conclusion, the total running time of \textsc{TreePSNE} is $O(\dMax \SetCard{\V} + \SetCard{\E})$. \end{proof}